adamsilver/fdpb/05-an-inbox.md

 Like a menu, they group similar items together that users can select.
 And they hide the items behind a click, keeping the interface compact.
 They're an attractive option because, as we know, browsers supply them for free.
 But, even though select boxes look like menus and behave like them; and even though they are sometimes referred to as menus—they aren't true menus.

 Select boxes are for input.
 That's why forms that contain select boxes—like any other input—must be accompanied by a submit button to submit the choice.
-Not only is this convention, but it's also in the Web Content Accessibility Guidelines (WCAG)[^4]:
+Not only is this convention, but it's also in the Web Content Accessibility Guidelines (WCAG)[^]:

 > Changing the setting of any user interface component does not automatically cause a change of context.